barchart/marketdata-api-js/README.md

-Barchart Marketdata API for Javascript
+Barchart Market Data API for Javascript
 ======================================

 Include streaming delayed or realtime stocks, futures, and forex data in your HTML5